 This means that there should be an easy way to quickly see how many unread notifications you have, such as an icon with the number in it.
 A common feature is for there to be a number at the top or on the right side of the inbox tab indicating how many unread @mentions or task assignment notifications you have.

-It’s also helpful if your project management software allows you to quickly understand what tasks are due today or overdue by showing you a special notification, such as illustrating the due date on the notification card.
+It’s also helpful if your project management software allows you to quickly understand what tasks are due (or overdue) today by showing you a special notification, such as illustrating the due date on the notification card.

 You should have the ability to disable notifications for unessential updates.
 For instance, if you don’t want or need to know whether a task assigned to you is in a dependency chain and its immediate predecessors are completed, you should have the option of disabling that notification.

 Another option is to snooze notifications that you may not want to see right now but want (or need) to get back to in the future.
-When you snooze an inbox notification, the card moves to the archive section temporarily.
-It will reappear at the top of the incoming section (and is marked as unread) on the day/time you specify when you snooze it.
+When you snooze an inbox notification, the card moves to the Archive section temporarily.
+It will reappear at the top of the Incoming section (and is marked as unread) on the day/time you specify when you snooze it.

 As a project manager, you probably already have a company email, whether in Outlook or Gmail.
 With email integration, you can synchronize your other email account with your project management software inbox.

 If you don’t want to integrate your emails, you should have the option to forward your emails to your project management software.
-You should also be able to send emails directly to folders by putting the folder name or folder ID number right in the subject line of the email.
+You should also be able to send emails directly to folders by putting the folder name or folder ID number in the subject line of the email.